smithy-lang/smithy-rs/design/src/rfcs/rfc_0020_endpoints_20.md

 #### Loading values for builtIns

-The fundamental point of builtIn values is enabling _other codegenerators to define where these values come from.
+The fundamental point of builtIn values is enabling _other_ code generators to define where these values come from.
-Because of that,
-we will need to expose the ability to customize builtIns.
+Because of that, we will need to expose the ability to customize builtIns.
 One way to do this is with a new customization type, `EndpointCustomization`:

 ```kotlin
 fun endpointCustomizations(